i5hi/btccapital/README.md

 The btccapital documents serve as a framework for deciding how to go about chosing the right policies for your organization and how to manage these accounts for maximum redundancy and anti-fragility.

+Start at the `policy.md` file in each folder.

 ```bash
 # Get rust toolchain